Eliastik/page-shadow/README.md

 * Official website: http://eliastiksofts.com/page-shadow
 * Github repository: https://github.com/Eliastik/page-shadow

 This is the source code for the extension Page Shadow, compatible with Chrome/Chromium, Firefox, Opera and Microsoft Edge.
-This extension uses the WebExtensions technology via the Chrome API (more infos : https://developer.mozilla.org/fr/Add-ons/WebExtensions ).
+This extension uses the WebExtensions technology via the Browser API (more infos : https://developer.mozilla.org/fr/Add-ons/WebExtensions ).

 Page Shadow is an extension designed to render a web page more readable in a dark environment.
 It allows you to increase page contrast, decrease page brightness, invert images colors, or activate a night mode (apply an orange filter on the page to reduce the blue light emitted by the screen).